DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Outer layers protect you from rain, wind, and the coldest conditions.
 In Alaska, a solid outer layer is a must, even in the summer months.

-Bring 1–2 outerwear pieces, focusing on waterproof, windproof, and lightweight styles that layer well over your other clothing.
+Bring 1–2 outerwear pieces that are waterproof, windproof, lightweight, and easy to layer over your other clothes, such as:

 Bottoms: Mix Comfort, Function, and Versatility

-• Quick-dry hiking pants like the Columbia Saturday Trail are perfect for excursions and Alaska’s unpredictable weather.
+• Comfortable jeans or quick-dry hiking pants – Suitable for everyday wear and cooler days and perfect for excursions and Alaska’s unpredictable weather.

-• Stretchy trousers or dark jeans work well for onboard activities or casual dinners.
+• Lightweight trousers or chinos – Perfect for mild weather or dressier outings, work well for onboard activities or casual dinners

-• Comfortable leggings or joggers are great for lounging on the ship, layering under dresses, or walking around port towns.
+• Leggings or joggers – Great for lounging on the ship, layering under dresses, or walking around port towns.

 Tops: Layerable, Lightweight, and Practical

-Pack 5–7 tops that work well for layering and suit a range of activities—from glacier-viewing to onboard dinners.
+Pack 5–7 tops that layer easily and suit a variety of activities from glacier viewing to onboard dinners, such as:

 Focus on coordinating colors and patterns that pair well with your bottoms.
 Think in layers so you can adapt to Alaska’s changing weather throughout the day.